casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 ## Datasets

-The data consisted of midi files and was selected with the overall application.
+The data consisted of midi files and was selected with the overall application goal in mind, including both general music data ans style specific.
+Midi files were inspected using the musical notation software Sibelius, and output melodies were inspected with the Digital Audio Workstation Ableton Live.
-- Building custom dataset
-- Transform to melodies from
-- Think about target and prediction

-Midi files were inspected using the musical notation software Sibelius. midiworld(2019d)

-Theoretically, this is similar to training approaches used in Natural Language processing for building language context specific models (Reference needed).

-Style extraction?

-### General melody generation
+### General music data

-- General melody dataset: Lakh dataset 178 579 midi files containing    (Lakh
+The General music set consisted of two part.
+- The Lakh Midi Dataset dataset, which was collected for by Raffel(2016) for Phd work on Audio-to-midi.
+It is made up of 178 579 midi files scraped from publicly available web sources (Raffel, 2019).

-- Performance: Maestro, 1 202 midi files capturing world class performers classical musical material and performance
+- The Maestro Dataset , contructed by Google AI Magenta.
+It contains 1 202 midi files capturing world class performers classical musical material and performance (Google AI, Magenta 2019b)

-### Style Specific melody generation
+### Style Specific music data

 Style specific dataset.
 530 files combining both polyphonic and monophonic instances.